ameroyer/codenames_solo/README.md

 <div style="width: 80%; margin:auto"><img src='preview.png' width='100%'></div>

 ### Settings
-Do you find the model to be a bad spymaster ?
+Do you find the model to be a bad spymaster (*it does tend to be a bit repetitive*) ?
 Do you love prompt engineering ?
-Well yYou can improve/customize how the API is queried from the options on Settings page.
+Well you can improve/customize how the API is queried from the options on Settings page.
 Specifically, you can edit:
   * The base **system instruction**; useful to customize the high-level spymaster behavior, e.g. its language.
   * The **prompt used to query for a hint**.
-The prompt should inclde the special keywords `{SLF}`, `{OPP}`, `{NTR}` and `{KLL}`, acting as placeholder for the spymaster's cards, opponent team's cards, bystander cards, and assasin card respectively,
+The prompt should inclde the special keywords `{SLF}`, `{OPP}`, `{NTR}` and `{KLL}`, acting as placeholder for the spymaster's cards, opponent team's cards, bystander cards, and assasin card respectively
+  * The **sampling temperature** for generating hints
   * The **words list** from which the cards on the board are drawn.
 You can load the default language list for several languages

 ### Some extension Ideas